AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

  It is not recommended to add multiple node types in a single index, however, it is fine to index node types in the same index if the node types are closely related, for example, `cq:Page` and `cq:PageContent`.

- A valid solution is to customize the OOTB `cqPageLucene` and `damAssetLucene` index, add additional properties under the existing `indexRules` node.
+ A valid solution is to customize the OOTB `cqPageLucene` and `damAssetLucene` index, add necessary properties under the existing `indexRules` node.

 #### Absence of `queryPaths` property